stefan-wuensch/tmp/README.md

 This is the minimum number of EC2 Instances the site will have.

-Go to EC2 Auto Scaling Groups: https://console.aws.amazon.com/ec2/autoscaling/home?region=us-east-1#AutoScalingGroups:view=details
+Go to EC2 Auto Scaling Groups: <br>
+https://console.aws.amazon.com/ec2/autoscaling/home?region=us-east-1#AutoScalingGroups:view=details

 Find the name of the site: